gulmiraig/Data-Analysis-and-Machine-Learning-Projects/README.md

 ## **Determining species of Iris based on its four features: the length and the width of the sepals and petals.**

-5. NLP Model / Yelp Review Kaggle Dataset /

-## **Classification Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews.**

-6. KMeans Clustering Model / College_Data /
+5. KMeans Clustering Model / College_Data /

 ## **Clustering  Universities into to two groups, Private and Public.**

-7. 911 Calls Data Analysis Project
+6. 911 Calls Data Analysis Project